sandybrahaspat/lit-dig-age-proj/how-to.md

 Use the green "Clone or download" button to copy the URL for *my* repository.
 (In the "clone" step above, you copied the URL of the clone in *your* repository.)

 In the terminal, `cd` into the clone you created above, which should be named `lit-dig-age-proj`.
-Type the following `git remote -v` and press `Return` or `Enter`.
-You should see somethingh like this:
+Type `git remote -v` and press `Return` or `Enter`.
+You should see something like this:

 ```
 $ git remote -v